anupam-banerjee/rhapsody-2/README.md

 - Results are saved in a file named `predictions.txt`.
 - Heatmaps are generated (in 100-residue chunks) to visualize mutation impact.
 - A modified PDB file (`input_file_bfac.pdb`) is created with the B-factor column overwritten by predicted pathogenicity values, providing a structure-based visualization.

+## Precomputed features and pathogenicity predictions in future releases

+Precomputed PSIC and Shannon entropy files for a majority of human proteins will be made available for download in future releases to streamline the pipeline and reduce runtime.
+Additionally, precomputed pathogenicity predictions generated using Rhapsody-2 (red) will also be provided, offering users immediate access to mutation impact insights across a wide range of human proteins.